Ravenstone with Snibston

 Ravenstone with Snibston is a civil parish in the North West Leicestershire district of Leicestershire, England.
-According to the 2001 census it had a population of 2,149, increasing to 2,212 (including Donington le Heath) at the 2011 census.
+According to the 2001 census it had a population of 2,149, increasing to 2,212 (including Donington le Heath) at the 2011 census and 2,854 in the 2021 census.
 The parish includes Ravenstone, part of Snibston and the hamlet of Sinope.
 The parish was created in 1884.